 14. Build Relationships

-To be a successful content writer; you need to start building connections straight out of the gate.
+Another great copywriting tip is to start building connections straight out of the gate.
 When you begin to contribute to a specific blog or site, be sure to connect with anyone else doing the same.

 A newly-found colleague may share another site that beads copywriters; before long you’ll have several clients and a sustainable copywriting business.